 This is an easy base recipe for scones and will help you understand the technique of how to make scones so you can use it for a variety of variations.
 I used it here to make blueberry scones, but you truly could use it for any flavor you can think of.
 I listed some ideas below.

-I will quickly review the basic steps in using The Biscuit Mixing Method here, but for more details about how and why this method works and all of the science behind it, check out this post
+I will quickly review the basic steps in using The Biscuit Mixing Method but for more details about how and why this method works, check out this post

 Step 1: Combine All The Dry Ingredients

-In a large bowl (this will be the bowl your dough gets mixed in) whisk together all of your dry ingredients.
+In a large bowl (this will be the bowl your dough gets mixed in) whisk together all of the dry ingredients including any additional spices if using.
 The dry ingredients for scones are almost identical to the dry ingredients for biscuits with the addition of sugar and the subtraction of baking soda because we are not using buttermilk here.

-Step 2: Cut Your Fat Into Your Dry Ingredients
+Step 2: Cut the Fat Into the Dry Ingredients

-Start with very cold fat and cut it into small pieces.
-Add the fat into the bowl and use a pastry cutter or fork to “cut” the fat into the dry ingredients until it resembles coarse meal.
+Start with very cold butter and cut it into small pieces.
+Add the butter into the bowl and use a pastry cutter or fork to “cut” the butter into the dry ingredients until it resembles coarse meal.

 The process of cutting in fat serves to coat the flour so that it will not overdevelop gluten once liquid is added.
 This process also evenly distributes pieces of fat throughout the dough so that little pockets of steam will be created when it bakes, creating flakiness.

-To learn more about this technique and the science of how it works in baking check out the article, What Does it Mean to “Cut in Fat?”
+To learn more about this technique and the science of how it works check out the article, What Does it Mean to “Cut in Fat?”.

-This is the step where you would mix in things like dried fruit, berries, chocolate chips, nuts, etc if you are using them.
-This way the add-in will get distributed throughout the dough before the liquid is added.
+This is the step where you would mix in things like dried fruit, berries, chocolate chips, or nuts if you are using them.
+The add-in will get distributed throughout the dough before the liquid is added.
 If you try to mix it in after adding the liquid it could result in overworking the dough and getting tough scones.
 I’ve had many of those.
 We don’t want that!

 Step 4: Mix In The Liquid Ingredients